nuts-foundation/nuts-specification/rfc/rfc002-authentication-token.md

 The token is only valid during a limited time.
 This period of validity must be visible in the login contact so the user is aware of the validity period.

 ### 4.7.
-Organisation limited
+Organization limited

-A token is limited to a single care organisation.
-The name of the care organisation must therefore be displayed in the login contract.
+A token is limited to a single care organization.
+The name of the care organization must therefore be displayed in the login contract.

 ### 4.8.
 Non-transferable

-A token can only be used by service providers that provide service for the same care organisation stated in the login contract.
+A token can only be used by service providers that provide service for the same care organization stated in the login contract.

 ### 4.9.
 Versionable